voc/voctomix/voctocore/README.md

 #### Live Sources

-If you want to expose sources (e.g. a slide grabber) as an additional output for recording and streaming purposes.
-Use the `mix/livesources` directive, which takes a comma-separated list of sources to be exposed.
+If you want to expose sources (e.g. a slide grabber) as an additional output for recording and streaming purposes, use the `mix/livesources` directive, which takes a comma-separated list of sources to be exposed, like so:

 ```
 [mix]